Avayabhay/ChatApp/README.md

     For Real-Time messaging, whenever we send a message, we will emit a newMessage event to the receiver.
 Also we will create a new hook that take the new message and add it to the messages in the zustand store.
 This is automatically update the chats

+    Now we will shake the new message.
+So if we get a new message we will add css to shake or vibrate the message.
+Refer to the CSS for this.